Moduli of curves as moduli of A-infinity structures

-The new feature of this paper is the introduction of a more classical algebraic structure (that we call a {\it marked algebra of genus $g$}), associated with a curve $C$ of genus $g\ge 1$ equipped with $g$ smooth points $p_1,\ldots,p_g$ forming a non-special divisor, which turns out to carry the same information as the corresponding $A_\infty$-structure.
-Namely, we consider the algebra $\OO(C\setminus\{p_1,\ldots,p_g\})$, equipped with the filtration recording the information about the poles at the marked points.
+In the first part of this paper (Sections \ref{curves-sec} and \ref{equations-sec}) we study by classical methods (not involving $A_\infty$-structures) the moduli stack $\UU^{ns,a}_{g,g}$ of {\it non-special curves}, parametrizing (not necessarily nodal) projective curves $C$ of genus $g$ with $g$ smooth marked points $p_1,\ldots,p_g$, such that the divisor $p_1+\ldots+p_g$ is non-special and ample.
+The main idea is to study the algebra $\OO(C\setminus\{p_1,\ldots,p_g\})$ equipped with the filtration recording the information about the poles at the marked points.
 We show (assuming the characteristic is not $2$ or $3$) that this algebra has a canonical set of generators, so that the defining equations can be written explicitly, generalizing the Weierstrass cubic equation in genus $1$.
 Thus, one can view the coefficients of these defining equations (that can be rescaled by elements of $\G_m^g$) as the higher genus analog of the $j$-invariant.
-The classical part of this picture (not involving $A_\infty$-structures) is reminiscent of Petri's analysis of the equations of the canonical curve (see \cite{Petri}), however, we need fewer genericity assumptions and there are fewer coefficients in our defining equations.
-For example, we allow the curve to be hyperelliptic and singular.
-The number of coefficients in our picture is a quadratic polynomial in $g$, whereas the number of coefficients in Petri's relations is a cubic polynomial in $g$.
+Note that this picture is reminiscent of Petri's analysis of the equations of the canonical curve (see \cite{Petri}), however, we need fewer genericity assumptions and there are fewer coefficients in our defining equations.
+More precisely, the number of coefficients in our picture is a quadratic polynomial in $g$, whereas the number of coefficients in Petri's relations is a cubic polynomial in $g$.
+Note that Petri's analysis has been extended to some singular canonical curves in \cite{Sch} and to some noncanonical divisors in \cite{AS}.
+One feature of our approach is that we impose no apriori restrictions on singularities of the curve (except that it should be reduced).
+Also, we are able to represent the relevant stack of pointed curves as a global quotient by the torus action and study the corresponding GIT stability conditions (see Section \ref{GIT-sec}).